1nisharg/1NISHARG/README.md

 - Currently working to be an expert in TENSORFLOW.

-- 💬 Ask me about **Artificial Intelligence, Machine Learning, Programming languages like python, C++**
+- 💬 Ask me about **Artificial Intelligence, Machine Learning, Programming languages like python, DSA in C language**

 - 📫 How to reach me **nisarg.nargund@gmail.com**